dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Paraguay/_index.md

 ---

 {{% alert title="Note" color="info"%}}
-Support for Paraguay only in the **Gateway** model, and we invoice them from Uruguay.
+We only offer support for merchants in Paraguay through the **Gateway** model, and we send the invoice to them from Uruguay.
 {{% /alert %}}

 This section shows the available payment methods, currencies, and related information to consider when processing in _Paraguay_.